 What you see is limited to the view the size of the screen can hold.
 You can have a movie theater experience but it’s just limited.
 You don’t want limits.
 You want the total package – you want your viewing experience to be larger than ordinary.

 With a home theater projector, you can remove the limitations of viewing through television.
-You can set your projector up to harness that same thrill of being at the movie theater in a way that’s easy and convenient.
+You can set your projector up to harness that same thrill of being at the cinema to enjoy upcoming Disney movies or Marvel movies both in an easy and convenient way.

 Remember those old slide projectors?
 Most of have a mental image of embarrassing vacation slides being shown.
 Those projectors showing off those moments we wish we could disappear were bulky and difficult to handle.